Angler's Mail magazine offers these top mackerel fishing tips and advice for the hot summer months to help you catch more using simple tackle.

 It’s coming into mackerel fishing time anytime soon on many coastlines!

-Despite below-par catches from beaches in recent years, they still can be abundant at times around the whole of the British Isles.
+Despite below-par catches from beaches in recent years, mackerel can still be abundant – at times – around the whole of the British Isles.

 Normally they lurk too far for even the longest casters.
 But it’s now, in these warmer months, when they can be found in colossal shoals, pursuing bait fish such as sandeels.